fpavogt/x3d-pathway/x3d_to_html/README.txt

 These HTML files can be opened with most mainstream web browsers, and have been tested successfully with Firefox, Safari and Chrome.
 They can be edited using any text editor.

+### ATTENTION CHROME USERS ###

+When loading an interactive HTML model locally (i.e. from a file downloaded on a local computer), Chrome will fail to display it properly.
+This is not an X3D bug - but rather a “feature” of Chrome, which does not load local files by default.
+The web is fully of lengthy discussions about it.

+One work-around is to launch Chrome from a terminal using the following command (under Mac OS X):

+open /Applications/Google\ Chrome.app —args --allow-file-access-from-files

 *** Basic file descriptions ***